kgalvancuesta/portfolio/Pose Estimation/readme.md

+# Foreword
+There are currently three versions of this project available.
+You can find the original desktop demo application above which is available for download and use.
+You will also find an early version of the web app.
+The current working version is available with credentials in the original [portfolio](https://kgalvancuesta.github.io/portfolio/).  <br>
+This project was commissioned by STEMPower.

 # Pose Estimation Project

 Welcome to Pose Estimation Project, a web app that allows you to analyze human poses without having to install any software tools on your device!